10 Myths about Dieting & Weight

 Dieting Myth #2:

-Counting calories/fat grams/points is necessary to lose weight.
+Counting calories/fat grams/points is necessary.

 Dieting Myth #3:

 Low-fat and no-fat diets will lead to weight loss.

 Truth: Fat in food is not the same as fat on the body — just like protein and carbohydrates, fat is a necessary nutritional component.
 Fat actually helps the body break down protein and feel full longer, thus minimizing the chances of overeating.
 As a result, “fat free” food products, which tend to have more sugar and calories than their full fat counterparts, often leave a person feeling hungry and wanting more.
 Severely restricting fat from one’s diet can result in constipation, gall stones, and low energy levels, and will likely affect the body’s ability to absorb fat-soluble vitamins necessary for optimal health.

 Dieting Myth #4:

 Truth: Skipping meals actually slows the body’s metabolism, causing the body to conserve energy in the form of fat and break down muscle mass.
 As a result, when food is eaten, rapid weight gain is likely to occur.
 Side effects of a slower metabolism may include hair loss, decreased concentration, low energy, depression, and poor memory.

 Dieting Myth #5: